Forget by Uncertainty: Orthogonal Entropy Unlearning for Quantized Neural Networks: Appendix

 \subsection{Visualization of Entropy-Guided Unlearning}

 To provide qualitative evidence for the effectiveness of our entropy-guided unlearning objective, we visualize the output probability distribution of a randomly selected sample from the forget set.
 The experiment is conducted on CIFAR-100 using MobileNetV2 with 2-bit weight quantization.
 As shown in Figure~\ref{fig:entropy_compare}, the original model produces a peaked distribution with high confidence on a single class (left).
 After applying our entropy-guided unlearning, the output transforms into a nearly uniform distribution (right), where each class receives approximately equal probability.
-This visualization confirms that our method drives the model toward maximum uncertainty on forgotten samples, achieving genuine forgetting rather than replacing correct memorization with incorrect memorization.
+This visualization shows the isolated effect of entropy maximization.
+In the complete OEU pipeline, joint optimization with $\mathcal{L}_{\text{retain}}$ constrains the entropy increase through shared features, preventing over-unlearning while avoiding incorrect memorization.